Financial Aid Packaging

 - Is any other information missing or inaccurate?
 Contact your financial aid counselor right away to correct the information.

 - Are you new student at D'Youville College?
 If so, you must meet with your financial aid counselor to determine the maximum amount you can borrow.
-If you're applying for federal loans, you'll need to complete an online Stafford Loan Entrance Interview and a Graduate PLUS Loan Master Promissory Note (MPN) at the Department of Education website.
+If you're applying for federal loans, you'll need to complete an online Direct Loan Entrance Interview and a Direct Loan Master Promissory Note (MPN) at the Department of Education website.

 - If your needs aren't fully met by federal programs or scholarships and grants, and you need a private loan, review and compare our list of preferred lenders.